ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/index.md

 <a id="directives"></a>
 ## Common Job Request Options

 These options modify the size, length and behavior of jobs you submit.
-They can be specified when calling `srun` or `sbatch`, or saved to a [batch script](#batch-jobs).
+They can be specified when calling `salloc` or `sbatch`, or saved to a [batch script](#batch-jobs).
 Options specified on the command line to `sbatch` will override those in a batch script.
 See our [Request Compute Resources page](/clusters-at-yale/job-scheduling/resource-requests) for discussion on the differences between `--ntasks` and `--cpus-per-task`, constraints, GPUs, etc. If options are left unspecified defaults are used.

 |Long Option<img width=130/>|Short Option|Default            |Description|
 |---------------------------|------------|-------------------|-----------|